PassiveLemon/nix-xl/README.md

 }
 ```
 - Plugins with library or other plugin dependencies will have their dependencies automatically enabled.
-- All available plugins are on the [official plugin repository](https://github.com/lite-xl/lite-xl-plugins?tab=readme-ov-file#plugins) with the following notes:
+- All available plugins are on the [official plugin repository](https://github.com/lite-xl/lite-xl-plugins?tab=readme-ov-file#plugins) with the following note:
   - Plugin names are exactly as they appear in the repository.
   - `ide_*` plugins are not included since they are all links to the same `ide` plugin.